olleharstedt/olleharstedt.github.io/_posts/2020-07-17-bubble-side-effects.markdown

 ## Introduction

-Experiment.
+Proof-of-concept for a design pattern that might or might not be a good idea.

 Pros:

-* Pure methods
+* Pure methods, very easy to write unit-tests for
-* Only inject one dependency?

 Cons:

 * Non-idiomatic
-* Hard to compose methods that return side-effects?
+* Hard to compose methods that return side-effects

 ## Implementation